Wallets

 There are three options provided:

-• 2FA of approval request: Similar to Approval request, but the approver must enter a 2FA code to confirm the payout.
+* **2FA of approval request**: Similar to **Approval request**, but the approver must enter the *Authorization 2FA for operations* code to confirm the payout.

 **See also:**